FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Experiment Details (Parameters and Device Configuration)

 \section{Experiment Details (Parameters and Device Configuration)}

 For node classification and node regression tasks, we use Adam Optimizer with a learning rate of $0.01$ and $L_2$ regularization with $0.0005$ weight.
-We use Adam Optimizer with a learning rate of $0.0001$ and $L_2$ regularization with $0.0005$ weight for graph level tasks.
-For both coarsened graph (Gc-train) and set of subgraph based (Gs-train) model, we set epochs to 300 and the number of layers of GCN to 2 for training.
+We use Adam Optimizer with a learning rate of $0.0001$ and $L_2$ regularization with $0.0005$ weight for graph-level tasks.
+We set epochs to 20 and the number of layers of GCN to 2 for training.
 We set the hidden dimensions for each layer of GCN to $512$.

 The device configurations are Intel(R) Xeon(R) Gold 5120 CPU @ $2.20$GHz, $256$GB RAM, NVIDIA A100 $40$GB GPU.
-We use Pytorch Geometric to to train our models.
+We use Pytorch Geometric to train our models.